pritom169/devops-a-complete-guide/linux/README.md

 - The first choice will always be apt.
 It should be used whenever possible.
 - If that is not possible, the first alternative is snap package manager.
 - Otherwise we can also add custom repositories.

+## Package Manager for other Linux distributions

+There are two major linux distributions type.
+They are followings:

+- Debian based (Ubuntu, Debian, Mint) - In debian based operating systems, apt is the primary package manager
+- Red Hat based (RHEL, CentOS, Fedora) - In Red Hat based operating systems, yum is primarily used